Flag of Rhodesia

-The flag of Rhodesia (now Zimbabwe) changed with political developments in the country.
-At independence in 1965 the recently adopted flag of Southern Rhodesia was used, until a new flag (the green and white tricolour) was adopted in 1968.
-The 1968 flag remained the flag when the republic was declared in 1970.
+The flag of Rhodesia (modern-day Zimbabwe) changed with political developments in the country.
+At independence in 1965, the recently adopted sky blue flag of Southern Rhodesia was used, until a new flag (the green and white triband) was adopted in 1968.
+The 1968 flag remained in use following the declaration of the republic in 1970 and thus is associated with the end of the crown in Rhodesia.
+It was also initially the flag of Zimbabwe Rhodesia until a new flag was adopted in September 1979.